Contextualist/mcim/README.md

 * size: linear dimension of lattice
 * step: total simulation step to run; measured in terms of Monte Carlo steps per spin

+The simulation will start from a paramagnetic (randomized) initial state.
 Output will be a CSV file in which each row includes the average energy (per spin) and average magnetization (per spin) at that step.